Smeat/GW2Overlay/README.md

  * Vulkan specific
    * For the first seconds after creating the new command buffers (when switching the displayed POIs) the overlay lags behind.
 After that it works perfectly
    * POI objects behind transparency look weird
+   * If you encounter any visual related bugs/crashes when using vulkan, please start the program with `--validation` (for the very slim chance someone other than me is using this program)

  ![screenshot](https://user-images.githubusercontent.com/1054449/90751525-89bd8880-e2d6-11ea-9985-2ffa561d9049.png)